alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 **Checkpoints**

-Each level is contained in a single scene and can contain up to 3/4 checkpoints.
+Each level is contained in a single scene and can contain up to 2/3 checkpoints.
 - When the player dies, the scene will reload and the character will be spawned at the position of the last completed checkpoint.
 Previously modified aspects of the level (broken platforms, moved objects,...) will reset with the death of the character.
 - Checkpoint completion is automatic when the character collides with the corresponding trigger and does not need any action on the player's part.
-- Completing a checkpoint does not change anything about the world and does not prevent the player from going back to previous sections of the level.
+- Completing a checkpoint does not change anything about the world and does not theoretically prevent the player from going back to previous sections of the level.
+However, on the design part checkpoints should be placed such that the player cannot come back to previous sections because of world obstacles (e.g. a wall that is too high to jump).
+This is to ensure linear progression and to prevent perceived inconsistencies (breakable platforms being whole again, etc.) when reloading the scene.
 - Checkpoints are not saved between different runs of the game, if the player closes the game the checkpoint progress is lost.

 **Bonus levels**